Unsafe Drinking Water

 While the cholera epidemic in Haiti has killed more than 8,500 people since 2010, simple dehydration (often due to diarrhea caused by consuming unsafe drinking water) continues to kill children each day as well.
 These deaths are entirely preventable, with the advent of a reliable source of clean drinking water and access to hygienic sanitation.

 How You Can Provide Clean Drinking Water

-By providing fresh water wells, purification systems, hygienic sanitation facilities, and cisterns for villages in desperate need of a safe water source, you can help save lives and build healthier communities.
-The gift of having fresh, clean drinking water nearby also enables children to go to school instead of spending hours collecting water, and also frees up adults to pursue more productive tasks.
+By providing water wells, purification systems, hygienic sanitation facilities, and cisterns for villages in desperate need of a clean water source, you can help save lives and build healthier communities.
+The gift of having clean drinking water nearby also enables children to go to school instead of spending hours collecting water, and also frees up adults to pursue more productive tasks.

 We need your help to bring clean drinking water to impoverished communities that for too long have watched their children needlessly suffer due to a lack of life’s most basic necessity.